kvnkuo/predmachlearn-031_project/CourseProject.md

 ## Levels: A B C D E
 ```

-Note: We also use Conditional Inference Trees method to build our model **a.
+Note: We also use Conditional Inference Trees method to build our model as in **a.
 2**, **a.
 3**.
-The predicted outcomes are no as good as the aboves.
-However, its predicted test results are the same as our Random Forest based model.
+The model's accuracy is about 89.6% with 95% C.I. from 88.6% to 90.5%).
+The sensitivity of Class B, Class C and Class D are all less than 90%, though the specificity are all larger than 96%.
+The predicted outcomes are not as good as the above ones.
+However, the predicted test results are the same as the results from the Random Forest based model.

 ### Appendix
 **a.
 1** The main prediction model (Random Forest)